farscapian/clams-app-docker/roygbiv/prism-app/README.md

 # Conclusion

 Creating a prism results in a payable bolt12 offer that will split the payment to n number of prism members.
 Each member gets a relative split.
-The `prism` method allows you to create prisms and the `listprisms` method will fetch all prisms stored on that node.
+The `createprism` method allows you to create prisms and the `listprisms` method will fetch all prisms stored on that node.
 We then went through how you could use the [Clams Stack](https://github.com/farscapian/clams-app-docker) with prisms to easily spin up a test environment and interact with nodes and prims using the handy lightning-cli.sh script.